Ismazerrouk/Telco-Churn-modelling/README.md

 ## Features

--Data preprocessing and exploration 🔍
+- Data preprocessing and exploration 🔍
--Feature engineering 🛠️
+- Feature engineering 🛠️
--Model training and evaluation 🏋️‍♂️
+- Model training and evaluation 🏋️‍♂️
--Feature importance analysis 📈
+- Feature importance analysis 📈
--Data visualization 🎨
+- Data visualization 🎨

 ## Results
 The analysis reveals that customers with shorter tenure and month-to-month contracts are more likely to churn.
 The Random Forest model performed the best in predicting customer churn with an accuracy of 85.36%.
 The most important feature influencing churn is MonthlyCharges